 Freedom in action

-So you can see that all forms of subjectivism must be discounted if it is freedom you seek.
-Yet within the Matrix the predominance of mysticism still fools men into clinging on to ideas for which there is no rational argument or evidence.
-Such subjective ideas can only be forced on people because there exists no means of rational demonstration of their truth.
+You must reject subjectivism if it is freedom you seek.
+Subjective ideas that contradict the facts of reality can only be forced on people because there exists no means of rational demonstration of their truth.

 Governments and Freedom

 The proper role of government is to protect individual rights and thus protect our freedom.
 But the sad reality is that your government is the main enemy of your rights and your freedom.
 It will violate your rights in the name of protecting your rights – an obvious absurdity.
-Wealth is expropriated from you to pay for the police to protect your property.
+Wealth is expropriated from you, by force if necessary, to pay for the police to protect your property.

 Of course it won’t be explained to you like this, but this is what it amounts to.
 You have a moral obligation, a duty to the tribe/the party/society/god/King.
 Your individual freedom is effectively sacrificed to the collective.
 Those with needs greater than yours have a first mortgage on your productive effort.
 You effectively have no right to keep all your stuff for yourself.

 This is the most important and fundamental point that must be understood for the emergence of a free society to even be possible.
 Altruism is fundamentally opposed to freedom.
 Altruism is the ethics of collectivism.
 Rational egoism is the ethics of freedom.
-As long as rational self-interest is considered evil and the ethics of sacrifice good, freedom has little chance.
+As long as rational self-interest is considered evil and the ethics of self-sacrifice are the highest good, freedom has no chance.

 Facets of freedom